Application of causality theory to hydrological flow and transport studies could lead to more accurate predictions of numerical models.

-This work was supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research, and Office of Science, Office of Advanced Scientific Computing under Contract No. DE-AC02-05CH11231.
+This work was supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science, and the Office of Advanced Scientific Computing, within the U.S. Department of Energy Office of Science, under Contract No. DE-AC02-05CH11231.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]

 Microbial cycling of phosphorus through reduction-oxidation reactions is older and more widespre [more...]

 Soil warming leads to more complex, larger, and more connected networks of microbes in those soi [more...]

 Jan 27, 2021

 New data pipeline identifies metabolites following heavy isotope labeling.

 Aug 31, 2020